Arnolfini Portrait: Other objects

 The little dog may symbolize fidelity (fido), loyalty, or alternatively lust, signifying the couple's desire to have a child.
 Unlike the couple, he looks out to meet the gaze of the viewer.
 The dog could be simply a lap dog, a gift from husband to wife.
 Many wealthy women in the court had lap dogs as companions, reflecting the wealth of the couple and their position in courtly life.
-The dog appears to be a Griffon terrier, or perhaps a Bolognese dog.
+The dog appears to be a Griffon terrier, or perhaps an Affenpinscher.

 The green of the woman's dress symbolizes hope, possibly the hope of becoming a mother.
 Its intense brightness also indicates wealth, since dyeing fabric such a shade was difficult and expensive.
 Her white cap could signify purity or her status as married.
 Behind the pair, the curtains of the marriage bed have been opened; the red curtains might allude to the physical act of love.

 The single candle in the left-front holder of the ornate six-branched chandelier is possibly the candle used in traditional Flemish marriage customs.
 Lit in full daylight, like the sanctuary lamp in a church, the candle may allude to the presence of the Holy Ghost or the ever-present eye of God.
 Alternatively, Margaret Koster posits that the painting is a memorial portrait, as the single lit candle on Giovanni's side contrasts with the burnt-out candle whose wax stub can just be seen on his wife's side, in a visual play on a common metaphor: he lives on, she is dead.

 The cherries present on the tree outside the window may symbolize love.
 The oranges which lie on the window sill and chest may symbolize the purity and innocence that reigned in the Garden of Eden before the Fall of Man.
 They were uncommon and a sign of wealth in the Netherlands, but in Italy were a symbol of fecundity in marriage.
 More simply, the fruit could be a sign of the couple's wealth, since oranges were very expensive imports.

 The male subject's over-shoes, called pattens, were a covering for indoor footwear that were made as protection from the outdoor elements.
 The idea that he has taken his off may imply that he would no longer stray, hinting at his fidelity towards his wife, potentially signifying that, for religious reasons, he would not remarry after her death.
-This is further used as proof that the female subject was painted posthumously, which is a theory widely accepted.
+This is further used as proof that the female subject was painted posthumously.

 In January 2018 the woman's dress was the subject of the BBC Four programme A Stitch in Time with fashion historian Amber Butchart.